piotrkowalczyk53/FunctionalProgrammingWithScala/README.md

 # Functional Programming With Scala course
-Tasks from laboratories in Scala Language 2021/2022 <br>
+Tasks for subject Functional Programming in Scala year 2021/2022
-Zadania z laboratoriów ze Scali z 2021/2022